BUSINESS EXCELLENCE AND MANAGEMENT

 PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 Business Excellence and Management accepts and adheres to the guidelines of the Committee on Publication Ethics (COPE).
 Therefore, it is expected that editors, reviewers and authors to agree and follow the best-practice guidelines on ethical behaviour as they participate and interact in the process of publication.
+In the event that the publisher or editors are made aware of any allegation of research misconduct relating to a published article in the journal, the publisher or editor will follow COPE's guidelines in dealing with allegations.
 The Editorial Team, Reviewers and Authors must comply with a set of duties, of which we will list the most common ones below:

 Duties of the Editor-in-chief, Editorial Team and Editorial Board